 Yoga for muscle rigidity

 Yoga strengthens muscles that have already been affected by a lack of exercise, and yoga strengthening improves with jaw clenching.
 It also helps with both the stiffness of going to sleep and the stiffness of the operation.
 Yoga has also been identified to improve life quality, alleviate stress, anxiety, insomnia, depression, and back pain.
 Decreased heart rate and blood pressure have also been identified.
-Maybe not unexpectedly, as per the alternative therapy centre, Yoga has also improved health, strength, and stamina.
+Maybe not unexpectedly, as per Breathing Deeply’s program, Yoga has also improved health, strength, and stamina.

 Yoga for Ketamine addiction